 - Are commonly found within a 401(k) plan as an investment option.

-- Similar to other mutual funds, target date funds generally require an initial investment (@$1,000-$2,500), unless the fund is part of an employer’s 401(k) plan where you contribute a percentage of your income to the fund each pay period.
+- Similar to other mutual funds, target date funds generally require an initial investment (@$1,000-$2,500).
+Unless the fund is part of an employer’s 401(k) plan.